wortelus/xplane-streamdeck/README.md

 You can configure it for any kind of plane, though.

 ### Features:
-- Sync with X-Plane's dataref to visually depict the actual state
+- Fast & high performance sync with X-Plane's dataref to visually depict the actual state
 - Multiple dataref states with each custom key image
 - Directories
 - Toggle actions (single command)